solud/hipchat-google-image/README.md

+UPDATE: Google has recently updated the public API that this app uses and broke the functionality when searching for animated images.

 # hipchat-google-image

 Add functionality to your hipchat rooms with this integration.
 When configured and running, type a simple command to display the first result of a google image search based on the text after the command.
 Think of it like Google's "I'm feeling lucky" button, but with image results, in Hipchat rooms.